SamueleCentanni/Django_Project/README.md

     ```

 - **Updating image rankings**:
-    - Make sure your `update_image_ranking` management command is properly set up.
+    - Make sure your `update_ranking` management command is properly set up.
 You can run it using:
       ```sh
-      python manage.py update_image_ranking
+      python manage.py update_ranking
       ```

 #### Notes